colebob9/UchuujinPatchScripts/README.md

 1. Clone this repository.
 2. Put game .ISO in the same directory as the .bat scripts.
 (Named `2668 - Nichijou - Uchuujin (Japan) (v1.01).iso` in config file.
 Change if needed.)
-3. Clone Translation repository to a folder named `uchuujin-master` in the same directory as the .bat scripts.
-(Use `scripts` folder from the [weblate branch](https://github.com/noneucat/uchuujin/tree/weblate) to get the latest translations)
-4. Use `0 - RunAll.bat`to run a task.
+3. Use `0 - RunAll.bat`to run a task.
 Press 1 to create a patch and playtest the game.

-(Or, execute each script in order, if you want to do it manually)
+(Or, execute each script in order, if you want to do it manually.
+Only recommended for dev work on the scripts.)